CoachEmilio/zarpazo/README.md

 - Static mockups exported from Canva
 - All shirts are black

+## Contact Config

+- Centralized in `src/data/config.ts`
+- Update WhatsApp and Instagram there only

 ## Logbook

 Use this table for decisions, progress, and changes.
 Keep entries short.